orthanc-server/orthanc-setup-samples/docker/access-control/README.md

 # Purpose

-This is a sample setup to demonstrate the usage of the Orthanc authorization plugin together with Orthanc Explorer 2 and the DicomWeb plugin.
+This is a sample setup to demonstrate the usage of the Orthanc authorization plugin together with the DicomWeb plugin or the Rest API.
+For a sample on how to integrate the Orthanc authorization plugin with Orthanc Explorer 2 and users, check [this sample](https://github.com/orthanc-team/orthanc-auth-service/tree/main/minimal-setup/keycloak).

-Furthermore, an extra python plugin is added to filter QIDO-RS and tools/find results based on the users accessing the server in order to list only the studies whom they have access to.
+An extra python plugin is added to filter QIDO-RS and tools/find results based on the users accessing the server in order to list only the studies whom they have access to.

 Note that all access control in the sample is performed based on the `InstitutionName` DICOM Tag.
 Each user is supposed to belong